halnasri/nlohmann_json/.dotstop_extensions/README.md

 - type: JSON_testsuite
   name: "compliance tests from json.org;expected failures"
   path: "tests/src/unit-testsuites.cpp"
-  test_suite_paths:
+  test_suite_paths: # List of JSON file paths (strings) to load from the test data branch
     - "/json_tests/fail2.json"
     - "/json_tests/fail3.json"
   description: "invalid json"
-  remove_other_test_data_lines: False # optional, the default value is True
+  remove_other_test_data_lines: False # optional, the default value is True; Removes all other test data lines in the test case or in a section of the test case, as given by the value of "name"
 ---
 ```

 ## FunctionReference

-The content of a `FunctionReference` is given by the code inclusive all comments of a C++ function within a class in a specified file in the repository.
-The specific position, i.e. start- and end-line, of the code within that file is not part of the content.
+The content of a FunctionReference is the source code (including all comments) of a single C++ member function defined inside a class body, extracted from a specified file in the repository.
+The exact start/end line numbers in the file are not part of the content; only the function’s code text is captured.

 For the `FunctionReference` an example is:
 ```